Things landlords cannot do in Hawaii

 • Respond to and complete repair requests promptly, typically within 12 business days.

-• Maintain rental unit conditions to meet the established local health and safety codes.
+• Maintain rental unit conditions to meet local health and safety codes.

 • Requesting a court order to mandate repairs